HomeDev GuideRecipesAPI Reference

 This topic describes how to migrate VPP-based files to the new media file system.

-In EPiServer 7.5 CMS a new media file system with a new user interface was introduced.
+In Optimizely Content Management System (CMS) 7.5 a new media file system with a new user interface was introduced.
 Content stored in this system is referred to as “media”.
 This system is based on the same content system used for blocks and pages, as well as products from the catalog in Commerce.
 This means that files have support for routing, custom properties, typed models, custom renderings, security and more.
-A BLOB provider has also been added to the EPiServer platform, to make it easy to change storage model for media.
+A BLOB provider has also been added to the CMS platform, to make it easy to change storage model for media.
 Moving existing sites to content-based file management requires a few manual steps outlined in this document.

 📘